PeterH33/leetcode2025/README.md

 Files names are in yymmdd format to make it easy to find a date.

 All problem descriptions are the property of LeetCode and are reposted here for educational purposes.

+## Short hiatus
+Going on a vacation and I have promised to not touch code while aaway, so the repo is on a short hiatus until I return around March 25.